isahooman/Slate/config/README.md

 - `prefix`
   - String: `"."`
   - This refers to the prefix the bot will respond to when using commands.
+- `deployOnStart`
+  - Boolean: `true` or `false`
+  - This refers to whether or not the bot should deploy commands upon starting

 ## events.json